Advising summarizes a few separate strains of academic activity in Populi:

 - The course abbreviation links to the course catalog.

-- The course name links to the student course summary, which gives you details about his grades and attendance for that course.
+- The course name links to the student course summary, which gives you details about her grades and attendance for that course.

-- Click the attendance percentage to see a chart of his own attendance compared with the standard deviation for other students' attendance in that course.
+- Click the attendance percentage to see a chart of her own attendance compared with the standard deviation for other students' attendance in that course.

-- Likewise, click the grade to see a chart of his assignment grades compared with the standard deviation for other students' grades in that course.
+- Likewise, click the grade to see a chart of her assignment grades compared with the standard deviation for other students' grades in that course.

-- Click to see his final course comment for a finalized course.
+- Click to see her final course comment for a finalized course.

 The term progress view gives you a list of all graded assignments and attendance records for each of the student's courses in a given term.
 Click Print... to create a PDF of the student's progress report.